 Excuses are always given as to why this non original engine is as close as possible to a factory installed engine, but it never changes the fact that the original Corvette engine has been long gone for decades.
 A re-stamped engine or a date code correct engine block is not an original engine, period.
 Please remember that when you are evaluating any Corvette.
 That’s the reality of it all.

 Oh, by the way, don’t forget that just because an engine might be stamped as a high performance or a special high performance Corvette engine, it doesn’t confirm that the original internal parts which were unique to these special high performance engines are within the engine that you are looking at.
 The Corvette only parts, such as the ultra-high compression pistons, heavy duty connecting rods, special crankshaft, and ultra-high lift cam most likely have been replaced with lower compression pistons, standard rods and crank, which are balanced with a less radical cam to allow the engine to run better on today’s gasolines.
 It would be best to have photo and paper documentation of the engine build in the Corvette that you are looking at.

 High performance Corvette engines have a unique sound, idle speed, and an at-idle vacuum reading that should match original vintage Chevrolet repair manual specifications, plus the performance to match its appearance.

-I am still accepting applications for my Corvette Legends Invitational Display at the 2018 Muscle Car and Corvette Nationals MCACN.
-Please contact Bob Ashton to have your L88 Corvette available to all the major automotive media in November 2018!
+I am accepting applications for my Corvette Legends Invitational Display at the 2019 Muscle Car and Corvette Nationals MCACN.
+Please contact Bob Ashton to have your L88 Corvette available to all the major automotive media in November 2019!

 1967 L88 Corvette Flying Dutchman This L88 Corvette was used primarily for street racing and drag racing at local tracks.
 As long as this L88 was running, it was a winner.
 It was raced for about a year by its original owner and the car was nicknamed “The Flying Dutchman” The complete article and full […]